haioco/k8s-installer/README.md

 ```ssh
 service haproxy restart
 ```
-you need to have some changes in OS and configure iptables to use ha node as a packet forwarder: at first edit sysctl.conf file:
+you need to have some changes in OS and configure iptables to use ha node as a packet forwarder.

+at first edit sysctl.conf file:

 ```ssh
 echo 1 > /proc/sys/net/ipv4/ip_forward
 sysctl -p /etc/sysctl.conf